molds/molds/doc/README.txt

        The default value of "total_steps" is 10.

+       "dt" means the time width of molecular dynamics.
        "dt" should be set in femto-second.
        The default value of "dt" is 0.1[fs].